 3. Huge walls

-It’s hard to imagine just how grand the Guelta d’Archei really is until you see an image like this and realise that those small specks on the ground in the distance are, in fact, eight feet tall camels enjoying a drink at this ancient waterhole.
+It’s hard to imagine just how grand the Guelta d’Archei really is until you see an image like this and realise that those small specks on the ground in the distance are eight-foot-tall camels enjoying a drink at this ancient waterhole.

 4. Legs

 I’d long wanted a shot like this featuring hundreds of camel legs.
-The Guelta d’Archei was the ideal spot as individual caravans of up to 200 camels arrive regularly at this waterhole.
-We only had two nights in the area and were most fortunate to get this shot just 90 minutes before we were due to depart for Zakouma on our third day.
+The Guelta d’Archei was ideal as individual caravans of up to 200 camels arrive regularly at this waterhole.
+We only had two nights in the area and were most fortunate to get this shot just 90 minutes before departing for Zakouma on our third day.

 5. Camels amongst the rocks

 This shot, taken from our plane under the control of pilot Phil Henderson, looks directly down the Guelta d’Archei.
-As you can see, the nomad herders have kept their camels, which are worth around US$1,500 each, separated to avoid mixing livestock.
+As you can see, the nomad herders have separated their camels, worth around US$1,500 each, to avoid mixing livestock.
 It’s hard to believe that the scene here would have been any different many hundreds of years ago.
 The area is timeless except for one 20-metre section of graffiti on one of the rock walls.

 7. Kym and Tonya with a Toubou nomad